fabianjkrueger/muffin_vs_chihuahua/README.md

 ### Problem and Origin

-There is a semi popular meme about the claim that computer vision models have difficulties distinguishing models from chihuahuas.
+There is a semi popular [meme](https://knowyourmeme.com/memes/puppy-or-bagel) about the claim that computer vision models have difficulties distinguishing muffins from chihuahuas.

 <p align="center">
   <img src="images/muffin-meme2.jpg"